lilapila/Portfolio/README.md

 ## <a name="events">🔹Events🔹</a>

 [WOMEN IN IT DAY](https://hopin.com/events/women-in-it-day-2023?smclient=5bdf6a61-7d89-48c3-b7cf-b4820e1e3303&utm_source=salesmanago&utm_medium=email&utm_campaign=default#schedule) Hosted by Future Collars, 15 November 2023
 * DigitalEurope - Can nice girls get the corner office in the tech industry?
-*  Accenture - Życie po reskillingu.
+* Accenture - Life after reskilling.
 * Building a strong personal brand in the world of technology and communication.
 * Artificial Intelligence: Influence the future and create new opportunities!
-* PwC - Czy humaniści i artystyczne dusze mają szansę w IT?
-*  Mamy i ich supermoce – czyli jak macierzyństwo rozwija kompetencje, które możemy wykorzystać po powrocie do pracy
-*  DEBATA 3 - Pracownik pilnie poszukiwany.
-Jakie kompetencje liczą się dziś na rynku?
+* Mums and their superpowers – how motherhood develops competencies that we can use after returning to work
+* Debate: An employee in high demand.
+What competencies count in the market today?
-*  PwC - Microsoft Dynamics - technologia wielu branż.
-O roli konsultanta biznesowego.
+* PwC - Microsoft Dynamics -Multi-industry technology.
+On the role of the business consultant.
 * Orange - „Przełącz się na przyszłość” – Jak dzisiejsza rzeczywistość kształtuje przyszłość zawodów IT.
 * DEBATA 4 - I did IT!
-Sukces w IT to mój osiągnięty cel!
+Success in IT is my achieved goal!
-*  Orange - Reskilling, czyli powtarzalna szansa na sukces.
-Zuzanna Woźniak
+* Orange - Reskilling, a repeatable chance for success.
+* Eklektika - Prompt Engineering in education - how to use Chat GPT tools effectively for self-learning in the context of foreign languages.

 ## <a name="sources">Recommended sources of knowledge and practice</a>

-Blogs
+#### Blogs

 💡 [testuj.pl](https://testuj.pl/blog/)